How to start teaching as a doctoral student

 Showcasing your teaching experience

-You may also find the Vitae Teaching Lens on the Researcher Development Framework a useful tool to reflect on and express what you have gained from teaching.
-And finally, The Cambridge Early Career Blog has some useful tips on how to talk about your teaching in interviews for academic and HE teaching roles.
+You may find the Vitae Teaching Lens on the Researcher Development Framework a useful tool to reflect on and express what you have gained from teaching.
+The Cambridge Early Career Blog also has some useful tips, including how to talk about your teaching in interviews for academic and HE teaching roles.

 For further advice about how you can use your teaching skills to help your career, please contact Anne Cameron (Research Career Development Advisor).

 Teaching enhances doctoral students' ability to translate their research to different audiences which is an essential skill for a successful researcher.